 We dare to doubt whether GoDaddy is still able to keep track of its rate structure.
 Above all, the discount structure of the entry-level offers is confusing: 28 percent discount on Starter, 66 percent on Standard, 60 percent on Deluxe, and 50 percent on Supreme in the offer.
 This applies to the first term, provided the customer opts for a whopping 36-month period.
 From the first automatic contract renewal, the regular prices apply.
 On the other hand, if the customer only opts for a 24-month or 12-month term, the discount is reduced to varying, incomprehensible degrees, but sometimes considerably.

 Product selection: Price chaos, additional costs, term choice in the shopping cart, no contract terms.

 GoDaddy at least offers the option of a one-month contract term – but only for the Starter, Deluxe, and Supreme packages.
 Standard is only available with a minimum contract term of three months.
 Here, the new customer discount does not apply at all.
 This term is also tied to a subscription in each case, which is automatically extended by the same period unless the customer cancels in good time.

 Why inform?
 Selection in the shopping cart

-The aim here is obviously not to provide customers with detailed information about the product, but rather to get them to add something to their shopping cart as quickly as possible.
-Each rate plan is not linked to a feature table via a button, but simply to the “Add to shopping cart” option.
-But that’s not all: the website backup for 2.37 euros per month is also included in the basket after selecting a product – and for the full package term.
+The aim here is not to provide customers with detailed information about the product but rather to get them to add something to their shopping cart as quickly as possible.
+Each rate plan is not linked to a feature table via a button but simply to the “Add to shopping cart” option.
+But that’s not all: the website backup for 2.37 euros per month is also included in the basket after selecting a product – and for the whole package term.
 With a preset 36-month booking of the Deluxe package, this adds up to an extra 85.32 euros in one fell swoop.
 If you do not want to book this feature, you have to scroll down and activate the “No, thanks” checkbox.